ForestOfLight/Statistic-Display/README.md

 Sets the interval for the carousel to change statistics.

 **Usage: `./stat toggle [total/offline]`**
-Toggles displaying the total count of the statistic, or displaying offline players.
+Toggles whether the total or offline players should be shown.

 **Usage: `./transferstats`**
 A utility command used to transfer statistics from v1.0.0 of this addon to v1.1.0.